 By Anna Sekula Posted September 13, 2011, 12:00 PM EDT

-Apparently, building a temporary sports venue at a high-end property is the latest marketing concept to gain momentum.
+NEW YORK Apparently, building a temporary sports venue at a high-end property is the latest marketing concept to gain momentum.
 Last winter, the W New York Downtown and the Standard hotel built on-site ice-skating rinks, and this season, the Time Warner Center's upscale Stone Rose Lounge played host to a 30-foot skateboarding ramp.
 The last was a four-day venture between the nightlife spot's operator the Gerber Group and Red Bull, designed to bring downtown culture uptown.
 Its name, Thrashin' Week, was a tongue-in-cheek play on Fashion Week taking place a few blocks away.

 “Any venue in New York City, especially any high-end venue, is trying to get the exclusive after-party or get the models in, and really, it's been done.
 What we really wanted to do was take a completely different approach—be really inclusive and invite the community,” said Raphael Chejade-Bloom, director of marketing and entertainment at the Gerber Group.
 The concept—which debuted Wednesday with the premiere party for extreme-snowboarding documentary The Art of Flight, and ended Saturday—brought in skate clinics for kids during the day and musical performances for the adults at night.

 “If it were easy [to build a ramp inside a bar], then I think everyone would do it.
 And, not to sound cliché, but that's really the fact of the matter.
 A half-pipe mini ramp is not a new idea.
 Our space, our location, our traditional demographic—that's really the novelty of the project,” Chejade-Bloom said.